tiaco-it/ER-assist/README.md

 ```
 From: Object
 // The object in the start of the link (startcase or filter)
+Mark: String
+// An optional mark over the link (YES, NO, etc.)
 To: Object
 // The object in the end of the link (filter or law)
 ```